The previous three posts of the series covered the three pillars of retirement in Switzerland:

 - The second pillar: An occupational pension for retired workers

 - The third pillar: A private pension to complete your retirement

 If you are interested about early retirement, you have seen that none of the three pillars covers it.
 You can withdraw the second and third pillar only 5 years before retirement.
 Currently, this means that you can withdraw money at 60 years old.
 But early retirement means retiring earlier than 50.
 Some people even retire before 40.
 If you plan to retire earlier than the legal age in Switzerland, this will not help you a lot.

 But, the current system is still helping for early retirement.
 While the three pillars may not cover your expenses after retirement, they will cover most of it.
 If you have invested enough in the second and third pillar, you should be covered.
 That means you only need to save for the years between early and official retirement.
 I say only, but it is not easy.
 But after official retirement, you will have new income (first and second pillar) and new savings (third pillar).
 Also, since you get tax advantages, you will be able to save more before you retire.

 If you are not interested with early retirement, you can focus mostly on the three pillars.
 If you want to retire early, you should focus on both the three pillars and on saving money to cover your expenses for several years.
 You will need an investment portfolio in order to cover expenses for many years.

 Personally, I like the retirement system in Switzerland.
-Of course, it’s not perfect.
+Of course, it is not perfect.
 But I do not think any retirement system is perfect.
-Overall, it’s pretty good.
+Overall, it is pretty good.